 Vested benefits under the Retirement Plan are payable to the participant's surviving spouse as a single life annuity upon the death of the participant.
 The benefit will be paid to the spouse as early as the deceased participant's earliest retirement age (age 55 with ten years of service or age 65).
 The benefit will be equal to 75% of the benefit calculated as if the participant had separated from service on the date of death (assumed to be December 31, 2016 in the tables on pages 63 through 65), survived to the earliest retirement age and retired with a qualified contingent annuity.
 Vested benefits under the Non-Qualified Pension Benefit Plan are payable to the participant's surviving spouse as a lump sum (or in certain cases transferred to the Company's Executive Deferral Plan) upon the death of the participant.
-The benefit will be equal to 75% of the benefit calculated as if the participant.
-The benefit will be equal to 75% of the benefit calculated as and retired with a qualified contingent annuity.
-For each of the participant, the total present value of pension benefits payable upon death is less than the amount shown in the Pension Benefits Table.
+The benefit will be equal to 75% of the benefit calculated as if the participant had separated from service on the date of death (assumed to be December 31, 2016 in the tables on pages 63 through 65), survived to the earliest retirement age and retired with a qualified contingent annuity.
+For each of the participants, the total present value of pension benefits payable upon death is less than the amount shown in the Pension Benefits Table.
 For purposes of the benefit calculations shown, spouses are assumed to be three years younger than the participant.